michaeljdeeb/old-bootstrap-website/_posts/2014-05-22-post-read-times-and-jekyll.markdown

 active: "blog"
 title:  "Post Read Times and Jekyll"
 date:   2014-05-22 09:41:00
-categories: [Jekyll]
+category: [Programming]
-tags: [Jekyll, Plug-in, GitHub Pages, Javascript, Reading Times]
+tags: [Jekyll, Plug-in, GitHub Pages, JavaScript, Reading Times]
 description: "Jekyll has been good to me, but I've fallen in Love with Medium's \"x min read\" metric and wanted it for my own site."
 image: "post-read-times-and-jekyll.png"
 ---